Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 Major renovations also offer homeowners the opportunity to take overall stock of a property.
 Updates and quick fixes are some things to consider taking care of during the process.

-MRL Design Studio updated the Taylor’s electricity after discovering that it had been installed with no conduit in the walls, and was passing through wooden beams.
+MRL Design Studio updated the electricity after discovering that it had been installed with no conduit in the walls, and was passing through wooden beams.
 Two leaks in the roof were also fixed after being discovered during renovations.
-The Taylors also decided to replace their windows shortly after completion of the project, rendering the space much quieter, and warmer in the winter.
+The clients also decided to replace their windows shortly after completion of the project, rendering the space much quieter, and warmer in the winter.

 Paul indicates that the process was painless from their perspective, “It was a lot easier than we feared.
-This is because 1) Monte, Jeff and the team basically take care of everything and 2) the process takes place out of site mostly, between visits, and so the construction timeline feels short.”
-“If we were to do this again (and we are hoping we will) I would do it the same but agree to all the suggested renovations up front rather than trying to parse them to keep cost down in the short run.
+This is because 1) Monte, Jeff and the team basically take care of everything and 2) the process takes place out of sight mostly, between visits, and so the construction timeline feels short.”
+“If we were to do this again (and we are hoping we will) I would do it the same but agree to all the suggested renovations up front rather than trying to parse them out to keep cost down in the short run.
 They were basically suggesting what was needed to bring the space up to date, and other high quality upgrades.
 We are thrilled with the outcome,” he says.

 Although renovations in Paris can indeed offer their fair share of surprises, from the minor setbacks and small hiccups, to what might seemingly be an impossible structural issue, no problem is unfix-able.
 Having the opportunity to discover the history of your own personal corner of Paris can be quite rewarding, and when all is said and done, the process can be straight-forward, stress-free, and reasonably priced.
+Above all, Kathryn Brown says “We have whatever resources you need, at a budget that works for you.
+We’ll see you through the process and beyond.
+People buy property in Paris, so they can enjoy it – we make sure that process is fun.”